lxd-nomad/lxd-nomad/README.md

 ## Requirements

 * A functional LXD.
-You should be able to run `lxc launch` and have a container with an IPv4 address running.
+You should be able to run `lxc launch` and have a container with an IPv4 address running
 * Proper permissions to run the `lxc` command.
-That usually means adding your user to the `lxd` group.
+That usually means adding your user to the `lxd` group
-* Local LXD images. *LXD-Nomad* doesn't manage image copying.
-When you refer to `debian/jessie`, you need to have already coplied the image locally and properly aliased it.
-* `getfacl/setfacl` if you use shared folders.
+* `getfacl/setfacl` if you use shared folders
 * pylxd
 * ansible